 Workers in the U.S. are entitled to rights that protect them from unfair discrimination and harassment.
 For many marginalized groups, discrimination could prevent career opportunities, fair pay, and benefits of the job.
 Thankfully, the Civil Rights Act of 1964 includes Title VII, a monumental part of the law that prevents certain forms of discrimination in the workplace.
 Employers who have fifteen (15) or more employees are generally subject to Title VII.
 But sometimes, despite the law, some employers make discriminatory decisions.
-If this has happened to you in Arkansas, a Little Rock employment lawyer from McMath Woods P.A. can help you with your claim.
+If this has happened to you in Arkansas, an employment lawyer from McMath Woods P.A. can help you with your claim.

-We believe in upholding the rights for the citizens in Arkansas.
+We believe in upholding the rights of the citizens in Arkansas.
 Everyone deserves to have a fair chance to obtain and retain the particular job she seeks and for which she is qualified.
 Those who make unjust decisions based on characteristics protected under Title VII need to be held accountable for their unlawful actions.

 What Is Included in Title VII?

 Title VII creates equal opportunities for everyone.
-Success is based on merit and employers with prejudices cannot deny or terminate employment because of those prejudices or hold employees back from advancement in the work place.
+Success is based on merit and employers with prejudices cannot deny or terminate employment because of those prejudices or hold employees back from advancement in the workplace.